Deep and remote offshore environments

 - designer chemistries and fluids for production optimisation.

-Accessing our huge reserves of deep water gas will significantly contribute to Australia's energy security and assist the transition to a low emissions energy economy, providing real and sustained benefits to Australia.
+Accessing our huge reserves of deep water gas will contribute significantly to Australia's energy security and assist the transition to a low-emissions energy economy, providing real and sustained benefits to Australia.